andreaskontogiannis/andreaskontogiannis.github.io/_pages/about.md

 * No-regret learning under imperfect information

 ## Recent News
+- 2026.09: New paper on the complexity of finding positive index Nash equilibria.
 - 2026.07: New paper on the complexity of coarse correlated equilibria in Markov games.
 I will give a talk presenting this work in ACAC 2026 in Athens, Greece.
 - 2026.06: In July, I will be at WALE 2026 in Lemnos and at Greeks-in-AI 2026 in Athens.
 I have two spotlight-oral presentations accepted at Greeks-in-AI 2026.
 - 2026.04: New paper on the complexity of avoiding strict saddle points in constrained optimization.